wiseman-timelord/Auto-CPP-Local/README.md

 ```

 ## DESCRIPTION:
-- This fork "Auto-CCP-Local", is a remake of the last release of "AutoGPT v1.3", that has be been streamlined and tuned, to basic windows non-wsl offline operation, and will be designed to run of local models, such as "qwencode 1.5".
-Auto-GPT is currently at v5.1, so dont expect that level of operation/compitence. however, we have found alternates to things such as google websearch, as well as giving the code a good optimization.
-The image generation is removed, the user should instead provide AutoCPP-Lite with images/music/videos they, generate elsewhere and communicate inclusion of.
-The main goal is to have AutoGPT, robust and compitent, on local models, and the second goal is GPU Acelleration for both, entry level nVidia and Non-ROCM AMD, users.
+- The project Auto-CPP-Local is a fork of "AutoGPT v1.3", designed to automate project completion through AI.
+The primary differences include no reliance on online services other than web access through Playwright, launching two windows (one for a Gradio chat interface and one for the engine), and using local models for AI processing.
+The fork has be been streamlined and tuned, to windows non-wsl python operation, though enhanced through, Llama.Cpp pre-compiled binaries and 2 DeepSeek v2 model.
+Auto-GPT is currently at v5.1, so dont expect the same advancements.
+The image generation is removed, the user should instead provide AutoCPP-Lite with images/music/videos they, intend to use via `.\Input` folder.
+The main goal is to turn AutoGPT into, Text model `AI Manager` and Code model, AI Agents, and the second goal is GPU Acelleration for both, entry level nVidia and Non-ROCM AMD, users, which is the case due to the pre-compiled binaries.

 ### NEW FEATURES:
 - summarize_multiple_urls: Summarizes the content from multiple URLs based on a given question.